 - Think highly of yourself, but not verging on self-centeredness or entitlement.

-Difference Between Self Worth and Self Esteem?
-(Self Worth vs. Self Esteem)
+6 Differences Between Self Worth and Self Esteem?

 So after reviewing the definitions of self-worth and self-esteem, it is apparent that both are distinct concepts that affect our thinking, feeling, and behavior in their unique ways.